 Once your account is past due, you can be charged a late fee, have your interest rate increased, or lose your ability to make purchases on your account.
 With a rewards credit card, you could lose all the rewards you've earned to date.
 A past due status can apply to any account that requires regular monthly payments that must be made by a specific date.

 What Happens When You're Past Due

-Because these fees add up, the longer you go past due, the more it will cost to get caught up on your payments.
+Also, you may be charged a late fee each month that you're past due.
+Because these fees add up quickly, the longer you go past due, the more it will cost you to become current on your payments.
 After you're 60 days past due on your credit card account, your lender can increase your interest rate to the highest penalty rate.

-Grace Period Before Past Due
+The Grace Period

-Getting Out of Past Due Status
+How to Get Out of Past Due Status

-You can bring your account out of the past due status by paying the minimum payment plus any late fees and interest that have been added to your balance.
+You can bring your account out of its past due status by paying the minimum payment plus any late fees and interest that you've accrued.
 Once you've paid the past due balance, you'll stop accumulating late fees.
-Your credit card issuer will report a "current" status to the credit bureaus for that month forward.
-If your credit card issuer raised your APR to the penalty rate, it will return to the regular APR after you've made your next six payments on time.
+Your credit card issuer will report a "current" status to the credit bureaus for that month, moving forward.
+If your credit card issuer raised your APR to the penalty rate, it would return to the regular APR after you've made your next six payments — on time.